Copyright © 2015-2017 LunarG, Inc.

 Build and Run Samples

-Note that you will need CMake and Python 3 to build the samples To build and run the sample programs:
+Note that you will need CMake 3.2 (or later) and Python 3 to build the samples To build and run the sample programs:

 Configure the sample program build system for a release build and build the samples.